EGI-Federation/fedcloud-documentation/source/introduction.rst

 Cloud Compute service is provided through a federation of IaaS cloud sites that
 offer:

+..
+TODO: do we have nice link for resource discovery?

 * Single Sign-On via `EGI Check-in <https://www.egi.eu/services/check-in/>`_, users can login into every provider with their institutional credentials and using modern industry standards like `OpenID Connect <https://openid.net/connect/>`_.